fern-api/fern/test-definitions/test-philosophy.md

 ### Smaller Test 3:
 api.yml specifies a custom auth scheme and we test one endpoint w auth: true for that, but again don't need to test everything else bc Test 1 alr does that.

+### Smaller Test 4:
+error discrimination strategy => error name -> one endpoint that throws an error on purpose